 What is CRM Retargeting?

-CRM retargeting (also known as CRM remarketing, CRM advertising, or CRM based digital marketing) is the practice of using first-party data stored in your CRM, POS, and other systems to serve more personalized remarketing content to your audience.
+CRM retargeting (a type of CRM advertising and digital marketing also known as CRM remarketing) is the practice of using first-party data stored in your CRM, POS, and other systems to serve more personalized remarketing content to your audience.
 But what does this really mean?
 Put simply, CRM retargeting allows you to serve highly-targeted ads to CRM lists that have been segmented by online behavior, offline interactions with your company, and other data that you’ve collected.

 If you’re excited to learn how CRM advertising could benefit your marketing strategy, keep on reading to take a dive into its biggest advantages, learn about its strongest applications, and find out how to implement it yourself.